• Home

 Picture

-After visiting a local market on the fringes of the CBD, where we scored a lovely marinated lamb belly for the BBQ, we headed to Primăverii Palace, the palace of the former communist dictator Nicolae and Elena Ceaușescu.
+At a market skirting the CBD we scored marinated lamb belly for the grill, thick slices glistening with the promise of crispy edges, and then detoured to Primăverii Palace, the former nest of communist dictator Nicolae and Elena Ceaușescu.

 Picture

-Funny how quickly the hero’s of the workers become the people they revolted against, funnier still is they were surprised when the working class revolted again!
+It's funny how quickly the hero’s of the workers become the people they revolted against, funnier still is their surprise when the working class revolt again and have them shot!

 Picture